opentelekomcloud/docs-next/docs/best-practices/application-services/distributed-message-service/configuring-message-accumulation-monitoring.md

 </center>

 :::important
-You can create slarms for various other Kafka metrics besides Accumulated Messages, and you use as your target besides the Kafka instance, the broker, different topics or consumer groups.
+You can set up alerts for a variety of Kafka metrics beyond Accumulated Messages.
+In addition to targeting the Kafka instance itself, you have the option to focus on individual brokers, specific topics, or distinct consumer groups.
+This flexibility allows for more granular monitoring and quicker responses to potential issues within your DMS/Kafka environment.
 :::